mnlipp/jdrupes-httpcodec/overview.md

 in its {@link org.jdrupes.httpcodec.protocols.http.HttpDecoder#getHeader()} method (type parameter `T`).
-Of course, if the result of the `decode` method  includes a response, it s also of type {@link org.jdrupes.httpcodec.protocols.http.HttpMessageHeader}
+Of course, if the result of the `decode` method  includes a response, it's also of type {@link org.jdrupes.httpcodec.protocols.http.HttpMessageHeader}
 (type parameter `R`).

 ![HTTP Decoder](http-decoder.svg)